dansmyers/InterviewQuestionGuide/Lists/ArrayListMath.md

 * Calculating the **mean** would have a complexity of **O(n)** because the calculation for mean involves going through the entire set and finding the sum, and the complexity will scale linearly with the size of the set.
 * Calculating the **median** would have a complexity of **O(n)** because the calculation for median scales linearly with the size of the set.
 * Calculating the **range** would have a complexity of **O(1)** because the process will always take the same amount of time.
-Since all that is being done is subtracting the first element of the ArrayList from the last, this process isn't affected by the size of the ArrayList *because the ArrayList is **already sorted.***
+Since all that is being done is subtracting the first element of the ArrayList from the last, this process isn't affected by the size of the ArrayList *because the ArrayList is **already sorted** from the previous operation.*

 ## Final Review Questions